Get in Touch

 3. Internet Layer: IPv4/IPv6

-4. Link Layer: Ethernet
+4. Data Link Layer: Ethernet

 5. Packet Structure and Networking Components

-1. Addressing mechanisms: IP Addresses and Domain Names
+1. Addressing: IP Addresses and Domain Names

-3. Concepts of Virtualized Networks
+3. Virtualized Networks

-4. Higher-order abstractions: Subnets and Availability Zones
+4. Higher-level Abstractions: Subnets and Availability Zones

-6. Hands-on Exercise:
+6. Practical Exercise:

 2. Cloud Computing: A Paradigm Shift